marcops/absimth/README.md

 # ABSIMTH
 A Hardware simulator written in Java.
-This hardware simulater enable to run many cpu and many task per cpu, allow to configurate the memory.
+This hardware simulater enable to run many cpu and many task per cpu, allow to configurate the memory too.
-This Simulates use the [RV32I Base Instruction Set](https://content.riscv.org/wp-content/uploads/2017/05/riscv-spec-v2.2.pdf) (excluding EBREAK, CSR*, fence* and some environment calls)
+This Simulate the use of [RV32I Base Instruction Set](https://content.riscv.org/wp-content/uploads/2017/05/riscv-spec-v2.2.pdf) (excluding EBREAK, CSR*, fence* and some environment calls)

 # Environment Calls
 This table content some environments call for you use in your C program